colemanimhoff/fundamentals/react-redux/README.md

 ### Reducer

-A reducer is a function that is reponsible for taking in an action and some sort of data (payload).
+A reducer is a function that is responsible for taking in an action and some sort of data (payload).
 It is going to process that action and makes a change to the data, then returns the data so it can be stored in a central location.

 ### State